Medication and Aids

 Plantar Fasciitis Treatments

-Conservative treatments tend to be the best way to treat plantar fasciitis.
-However, it can take months to years to heal depending on your situation and commitment to treatment (6 weeks to 6 months or longer).
+Conservative treatments are the best way to treat plantar fasciitis.
+However, it can take months to years to heal depending on your situation and commitment to treatment (6 weeks to 8 months or longer).
 To improve healing time and treat your pain naturally, cold compression therapy, therapeutic ultrasound, and Blood Flow Stimulation Therapy™ are recommended.
+More than 90% of people with plantar fasciitis will improve within 10 months of starting a simple conservative treatment methods. (source: American Academy of Orthopaedic Surgeons)

 Cold Compression Therapy

-When you are experiencing pain, swelling, and inflammation in the bottom of your foot, doctors recommend cold compression therapy.
+When you are experiencing pain, swelling, and inflammation in the bottom of your foot, the step is cold compression therapy.
 Cold compression therapy reduces tissue damage caused by swelling and inflammation and treats your foot pain quickly.

 Cold compression therapy works by interrupting and slowing nerve and cell function in the damaged area.
 This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the plantar fascia and tissue cells begin to break-down.